Home » Blog » How To Master The Knuckleball

 Batters who are impatient and quick to hit pitches generally expect spinning and quick balls to come at them at speeds of around 90 mph.

-This is why, against powerful hitters, the knuckleball is the best way of deceiving a hitter.
 With a slower than average movement pace and a completely spin-less motion, the knuckleball will do an excellent job of taking care of the batter.

 Knuckleballs Are Game-Changing Pitches

-The knuckleball has been a game-changer in all leagues – whether it’s major or minor league baseball.
 That’s why only a handful of people in history have been credited as actual masters of the knuckleball.
 So, you can throw a knuckleball and be the game-changer for your team.

 Conclusion